Drift Fishing For Salmon: Everything You Need To Know

 The most common and cost-effective lead weight for drift fishing is pencil lead.

-You can make your own pencil lead weights, or you can buy them premade.
+You can make your own pencil lead weights or buy them premade.

 To make a pencil lead weight, watch this VIDEO.